WendyAnthony/Code_Each_Day/Code-Projects-2022.md

 **Thoughts:**
 - I haven't done a leaflet html map for awhile
+- I also haven't worked with javascript much since playing around with leaflet in r ...
 - I had to take some time to get the json format right
   - new column: Name had to have a value, as did Desc for code to work